 Verification of Qualifications of Nigerian Doctors in South Africa

-The Health Professions Council of South Africa uses the Educational Commission for Foreign Medical Graduates (ECFMG) for verification of medical credentials of international practitioners (e.g. Nigerian doctors in South Africa) applying for registration to practice medicine in South Africa.
+The Health Professions Council of South Africa uses the Educational Commission for Foreign Medical Graduates (ECFMG) to verify international practitioners’ medical credentials (e.g. Nigerian doctors in South Africa) applying for registration to practice medicine in South Africa.

-ECFMG is a global leader in health care—serving physicians, members of the medical education and regulatory communities, health care consumers, and those researching issues in medical education and health workforce planning.
+ECFMG is a global leader in health care—serving physicians, medical, education and regulatory communities, health care consumers, and those researching issues in medical education and health workforce planning.

 Nigerian doctors in South Africa and the Educational Commission for Foreign Medical Graduates